-The Louisiana Trail Rider series by Associate Professor Jeremiah Ariaz was awarded the Michael P. Smith Award for Documentary Photography.
+The Louisiana Trail Rider series by Professor Jeremiah Ariaz was awarded the Michael P. Smith Award for Documentary Photography.

 The undergraduate photography curriculum begins with an introduction to traditional black-and-white photographic techniques.
 Emphasis is placed on technical skills as students explore the fundamentals of the medium.
 Students are exposed to the critical concerns and history of photography while gaining an understanding of what it means to see photographically.
 As students move through the curriculum they transition from assigned work to self-directed projects and are introduced to a wide range of special topics classes in film and digital photography.
 In the junior year, students increasingly combine the visual language of art with written and verbal communication skills, and emphasis is placed on professional practices.
 The senior year culminates in a gallery exhibition and public artist talk.

 ART 2995 Basic Photography

 ART 2996 Intermediate Photography

 ART 4941 Special Topics in Photography: The Studio and Light

 ART 4941 Special Topics in Photography: Artist as Researcher

 ART 4941 Special Topics in Photography: Documentary Photography